 Changes cannot be made to the booking within 14 days of the course start date.

 Please see our full terms and conditions for more details.

 No. We provide everything that you need for the training day.

-The only additional costs for you will be travel to and from the training venue and accommodation overnight if that is required.
+The only additional costs for you will be travel to and from the training venue and accommodation overnight if needed.

-Our London training centre is very centrally located in the City of London.
+Our London training centre centrally located in the City of London.